-At East Borough Primary School we believe that it is every child’s right to be able to access the world around them through the medium of language.
+At Valley Invicta Primary School at East Borough we believe that it is every child’s right to be able to access the world around them through the medium of language.
 As such, we promote high standards of language and literacy by equipping pupils with a strong command of the spoken and written word, enabling them to listen, speak, read and write confidently for a wide range of purposes throughout their school years and beyond.
 We recognise that it is important to cultivate an enthusiasm and appreciation for literacy and aspire to do so by ensuring real-life and cross-curricular learning experiences.

 The English Curriculum at East Borough Primary school aims to ensure that all pupils: